AusDTO/dta-website/pages/blog/moderation-guidelines.md

 ### Is the comment on topic, helpful and constructive?

-If your comment doesn't fit the topic of the blogpost, don't post it, you should instead [contact the Digital Transformation Office team](/contact/) who will help you with your query.
+If your comment doesn't fit the topic of the blogpost, don't post it, you should instead [contact the Digital Transformation Agency team](/contact/) who will help you with your query.

 ### If your comment doesn't meet the guidelines
 Any comments that don’t meet these guidelines may not be published.